AI-as-Infrastructure/aiinfra-source/ReadMe.md

-Source documents for AI as Infrastructure (aiinfra.anu.org.au) LLM experiments.
+This repository contains source documents for the [AI as Infrastructure (AIINFRA)](aiinfra.anu.org.au) project, comprising Hansard documents from the year 1901.
+ReadMe files are provided for each of the three corpuses: Australia, Aotearoa New Zealand, and the United Kingdom.